Today marks the very last sorting algorithm that we’re going to cover in this series. You are free to (finally) breathe a sigh of relief!

 Since we’re dealing with least significant digit radix sort, we know that our first step is going to be sorting by — you guessed it! —the least significant digit.

-The least significant digit is the smallest digit in each number; if we’re dealing with base ten integers, the least significant digit will be number in the tens place.
+The least significant digit is the smallest digit in each number; if we’re dealing with base ten integers, the least significant digit will be number in the units place.

 Great, that should be pretty easy to identify.
-In the example shown here, the least significant digit, the tens place in each integer element, is highlighted in blue.
+In the example shown here, the least significant digit, the units place in each integer element, is highlighted in blue.

 We’ll use counting sort in order to sort all of these integers; since we learned about counting sort last week, I won’t go into detail about how that’s actually working.
 If you need a refresher, you can always brush up on counting sort.

-After we’ve run our dataset through counting sort using the tens place as our keys, our array is slightly more sorted.
+After we’ve run our dataset through counting sort using the units place as our keys, our array is slightly more sorted.
 It now looks like this:

 10, is first in the array, whereas the integers with a